uyuni-project/uyuni-rfc/accepted/00000-ansible-integration.md

 * Ansible / Add new Ansible controller
 * Ansible / View Ansible controller information & and visualize playbooks (would also allow triggering playbooks via "salt-ssh" in the controller)

+or even create a new entry level on the menu as "Automation", something like:

+* Automation / Ansible / ...
+* Automation / Salt / ...
+* Automation / Remote commands

 ## Operating Ansible

 This part describes different expectations/features to implement in order to execute certain operation in your Ansible infrastructure.